Guidance on the approach to ensure that instruments placed on the market conform to the Measuring Instruments Directive.

-In keeping with the overall market surveillance activities implemented by RD, the utilities business team have adopted the same approach when assessing gas and electricity meters under market surveillance.
+In keeping with the overall market surveillance activities implemented by OPSS, the Utilities team have adopted the same approach in assessing the compliance of gas and electricity meters.

-RD on behalf of the UK has a statutory duty under the metrology directives to ensure that all appropriate measures are taken to ensure that measuring instruments that are subject to legal metrological control but do not comply with the applicable provisions of the directives are neither placed on the market or put into use.
+OPSS, on behalf of the UK, has a statutory duty under the metrology Directives to take appropriate measures to ensure that measuring instruments subject to legal metrological control comply with the applicable provisions of the Directives when placed on the market or put into use.

-RD works with notified bodies, inspection authorities and individual manufacturers and importers to achieve the desired outcome of the directives.
-We employ a variety of techniques including market intelligence gathering, test purchases, product testing and any other innovative solutions to deliver the outcomes.
+OPSS works with notified bodies, inspection authorities and individual manufacturers and importers to achieve the desired outcome of the Directives, employing a variety of techniques including market intelligence gathering, test purchases, product testing and any other innovative solutions to deliver the outcomes.

-RD follows the approach identified by WELMEC (European Cooperation in Legal Metrology) in market surveillance guides 5.2 Market Surveillance (Non-automatic weighing instruments (NAWI) and Measuring Instruments Directive (MID)) and 5.3 Risk Assessment Guide for Market Surveillance: Weighing and Measuring Instruments to fulfil a programme of interventions in the market place.
+OPSS follows the approach identified by WELMEC (European Cooperation in Legal Metrology) in market surveillance guides 5.2 and 5.3 – Market Surveillance Guide (NAWI and MID) and Risk Assessment Guide for Market Surveillance: Weighing and Measuring Instruments – to fulfil a programme of interventions in the market place.

 Each market surveillance activity is targeted at a sector, product type, manufacturer, distribution method or individual product following a risk assessment exercise.

-RD uses the appropriate sanction where necessary to ensure the outcomes identified in the directives are achieved.
+Where necessary, OPSS uses appropriate sanctions to ensure the outcomes identified in the Directives are achieved.
 A full range of sanctions is available from administrative actions through to a full European safeguard action including product withdrawal from the market.
-Regulated entities that are affected by RD’s use of sanctions have a right of appeal as laid out in the RD customer charter which is available on request.
+Regulated entities affected by OPSS’ use of sanctions have a right of appeal as laid out our Challenges and appeals guidance.

-As part of RD’s overarching corporate objectives, the utilities business team have initiated the UK’s first market surveillance project in relation to active electrical energy meters approved under Annex MI-003 of the MID.
+As OPSS’ overarching objectives, the Utilities team initiated the UK’s first market surveillance project in relation to active electrical energy meters approved under Annex MI-003 of the MID.